Seahawks clinch playoff berth outlasting Chiefs 38-31 | New Country 923

-SEATTLE (AP) — Russell Wilson threw a 2-yard pass to Ed Dickson with 7:31 left for his third touchdown strike, Chris Carson rushed for two scores, and the Seattle Seahawks clinched an NFC wild-card berth with a 38-31 victory over the Kansas City Chiefs on Sunday night.
+“You hear it.
+You hear the noise.
+You hear the 4-12 predictions, the 5-11 and that stuff motivates you,” Seattle linebacker K.J.
+Wright said.
+“We kept believing.”

+Seattle clinched its spot in the NFC playoffs after toppling Kansas City 38-31 on Sunday night, thanks to three touchdown passes from Russell Wilson and a pair of TD runs by Chris Carson.

 Wilson got the better of Kansas City’s Patrick Mahomes and helped lead Seattle back to the postseason after missing the playoffs a year ago.
-Seattle’s now made the playoffs in seven of the nine seasons with Pete Carroll in charge, and six of seven with Wilson at quarterback.
+Seattle has now made the playoffs in seven of the nine seasons with Carroll in charge, and six of seven with Wilson at quarterback.

+It was an unexpected accomplishment after Seattle overhauled its roster in the offseason.
+But the discovery of the best run game in the NFL, coupled with vets like Wilson, Bobby Wagner and Doug Baldwin was enough for Seattle to navigate its way into the postseason.

+“There’s an emotion to it that’s deep and it’s because there wasn’t very many people that thought we could do this,” Carroll said.
+“Most everybody thought we didn’t have a chance and to hang together, hang through it, we got it done before the season is even over.”

 The Seahawks (9-6) can wrap up the No. 5 seed and a matchup with Dallas by beating Arizona in Week 17.